Why is Succession Planning Important?

 7. Update the succession plan as needed.

-The goal of succession planning is to secure the future of the company.
-It is a strategic approach that provides a roster of candidates to support the business’ mission long-term.
-For more information, including employee benefits planning, contact a Synovus Business Banker or Relationship Manager.
+The goal of succession planning is to secure the company’s future.
+It is a strategic approach that provides a roster of candidates to support the business’s mission long-term.
+For more information, including employee benefits planning, contact a Synovus Commercial Banker or stop by one of our local branches.

 -